bcgov/digital.gov.bc.ca/ansible/README.md

 ### Deploying Code to Test and Prod environments
-The code can be deployed to test or prod through a PR created against from develop to master using  Manual Workflows
+The code can be deployed to test or prod through a PR created from develop to master using  Manual Workflows

 # Instructions to deploy to Test or Prod
 - Click on **Actions** in Github